Visiting medical students from the U.S. and Canada

 Overview:

-The UW Neurosurgery visiting student clerkship is designed as a sub-internship experience for medical students interested in matching in neurological surgery.
+The UW Neurological Surgery visiting student clerkship is designed as a sub-internship experience for medical students interested in matching in neurological surgery.
 Four weeks on service in a sub-intern role provides students an immersive education experience as well as exposure to our program.
 Sub-interns with the UW Department of Neurological Surgery are expected to participate as members of the patient care team, participating in inpatient care, emergency and operating room procedures, and outpatient clinics.
-Sub-interns also have opportunities to engage with our research groups with projects led by Faculty and Residents.
+Sub-interns also have opportunities to engage with resident and faculty research.

 Schedule: